aristoteles-nunez/Tournament-Management/README.md

 # Tournament Management
+****

-Tournament administrator for a variety of games, it supports [Swiss-system tournament][2] that is used for non-elimination format.
+Tournament administrator for a variety of games, it supports [Swiss-system tournament][2] that is used for non-elimination format like chess tournaments.

+## Features
+* **Player registration for future use**.
+Every player registers once and can be used in every Tournament event.
+* **Events**.
+We can register more than one tournament.
+* **Points earned**.
+Every player in a match can earn any number of points.
+It's useful for games where it is allowed tie, because we can add 0.5 points to each player, or stablish our own scale.

 # What's included
+****

 Within the download you'll find the following directories and files:

 ```